-The Enemy of Success is Complacency
+The Enemy of Success for a Martial Arts Instructor is Complacency

 After the trail lesson, your goal is to convince any potential students to sign up at your school.
 It’s all about trial and error and as an experienced martial arts school owner, here are three closes I have used that I would not recommend.